 Rough: © Mindat

 Väyrynenite is extremely rare, crystals being mostly very small, included and opaque.
 The small gem has a very good color, a fantastic dispersion and is flawless.
+The larger gem is flawless too.

 Rough. © Rob Lavinsky, iRocks.com